jonidaniel/data-science-and-machine-learning/data-science-basics/README.md

 5. Activate the newly created venv with `source <your_venv_name>/bin/activate`

-6. Install all needed Python dependencies with `pip3 install -r requirements.txt`.
-This will install `ipykernel`, `matplotlib`, `numpy`, and `scipy` packages to the project.
+6. Install all needed Python dependencies with `pip3 install -r requirements.txt` This will install `ipykernel`, `matplotlib`, `numpy`, and `scipy` packages to the project.

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `basic-data-science-functions.ipynb` or `data-distribution-and-scatterplot.ipynb`.
+8. Run the cells on `/basic-data-science-functions.ipynb` or `/data-distribution-and-scatterplot.ipynb`.
 You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

 ## Author